AlexanderKosik/kickstart_python/exercises/bonus/gol_variations.md

 In this case moving out of the left edge would mean that we move in on the right edge.
 And if we do the same for the top and bottom edge, than we are done with our game board acting like a sphere.

-For that we have to change our active neighbour function.
-Instead of having a hard boundary limitation we must "look beyond the horizon".
+For that we have to change our `alive_neighbours` function.
+Instead of having a hard boundary we must "look beyond the horizon".

-So if we access an item with negative coordinates (CUI is on `0, 0` for example), we must access the item on the right side.
-Accessing a Python List actually already works like this.
+Let us assume that our CUI has coordinates `0, 0`.
+For simplicity we only focus on 1 axis, in this case the `x` axis.
+For the calculation of alive neighbours we must check the neighbours from `x-1` to `x+1`. `x-1` will result in `-1` for the CUI with coordinates `0, 0`.

+The cool thing about lists is, that we can acutally access items with negative indices.

 ```python
 l = list(range(10))